Azure-Samples/ms-identity-python-webapp/README.md

 > Note: if you used the setup scripts, the changes below will have been applied for you

 1. Open the `app_config.py` file
-1. Find the app key `tenant-name` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `Enter_the_Tenant_Name_Here` and replace the existing value with your Azure AD tenant name.
-1. Find the app key `client-secret-obtained-during-app-registration` and replace the existing value with the key you saved during the creation of the `python-webapp` app, in the Azure portal.
+1. Find the app key `Enter_the_Client_Secret_Here` and replace the existing value with the key you saved during the creation of the `python-webapp` app, in the Azure portal.
-1. Find the app key `client-id-as-obtained-during-app-registration` and replace the existing value with the application ID (clientId) of the `python-webapp` application copied from the Azure portal.
+1. Find the app key `Enter_the_Application_Id_here` and replace the existing value with the application ID (clientId) of the `python-webapp` application copied from the Azure portal.

 ### Step 4: Run the sample